Saturday, March 10, 2012

 WHY?

-During the 2012 year of public protests The Wizard would bad mouth Bishop Matthews.
-He'd stood for years, once a week, in front of the Cathedral, jabbering to anyone who'd listen, mostly tourists.
+During the 2012 year of public-protests The Wizard would bad-mouth Bishop Matthews.
+He'd stood for years, once a week, before the Cathedral, jabbering to anyone who'd listen, mostly tourists.
+The Wizard was pitiful that he didn't inform tourists that Christ Church Cathedral was built on a swamp with shallow foundations!

 INTERIOR VIEWS SHOW EXTENT OF CATHEDRAL DAMAGE...